fonnesbeck/git_tutorial/PITCHME.md

 ---

+Note:
-^As soon as people can work in parallel, it's likely someone's going to step on someone else's toes.
+As soon as people can work in parallel, it's likely someone's going to step on someone else's toes.
 This will even happen with a single person (e.g. laptop and a server).
 Version control helps us man age these conflicts by giving us tools to resolve overlapping changes.